johnsosoka/site-johnsosoka-com/website/_pages/minecraft.md

 I'm not currently hosting any public servers, but I may in the future.
 Keep an eye out here for current world information and old world/realm downloads.

+* 02/02/2025 - `minecraft.johnsosoka.com` is live again!
+  * World backs up nightly at 3am Mountain Time.
+  * Currently running on a Raspberry Pi 5 with 8GB of RAM.
 * ~~04/27/2022 - Realm is live.
 Contact for invite.~~
 * ~~01/10/2022 - minecraft.johnsosoka.com is live!~~